 The undersea Kaikōura Canyon brings abyssal depths and sperm whales close to the coast, and whale watching has been a major tourist attraction since the 1980s.
 A museum, a peninsula walk, natural history and many cafés are points of interest in the town itself.
 Kaikōura has two other major industries, agriculture and cheesemaking.

-Nearly one in five of the population identify themselves as Māori.
+One in five of the population identify as Māori.
 The Takahanga marae of Ngāi Tahu is located above the town centre.
 The University of Canterbury’s Edward Percival Marine Research Laboratory is in the town.

 Settlement 17 km south of Kaikōura.
 The highway is squeezed under cliffs after crossing the Kahutara River, then passes through the Paritītahi and Rarama tunnels before reaching the bay.
 Near Goose Bay the undersea Kaikōura Canyon approaches closest to shore.